Statement of Material Accounting Policies

 ii) contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

-Financial assets included within the fair value through profit and loss (FVTPL) category are measured at fair value with all changes recognized in the Statement of Profit and Loss.
+Financial assets included within the Fair Value Through Profit and Loss (FVTPL) are measured at fair value with all changes recognised in the Statement of Profit and Loss.

 Derecognition